balthazar-space/Balthazar-Thinkpad-USB-adapter/README.md

 # About

-This project will make a USB keyboard/Trackpoint controller and enclosure for the non-chiclet Thinkpad keyboard (from the 10/20 generation, such as the T410, W520, etc.).
+This project will make a USB keyboard/Trackpoint controller and enclosure for the non-chiclet Thinkpad keyboard (from the 10/20 generation, such as the T410, W520, X230 etc.).

-[Keyboard3](https://github.com/balthazar-space/Balthazar-Keyboard-3) and the Thinkpad over this adapter connect over a USB cable to the Balthazar Unifying board.
+[Keyboard 3](https://github.com/balthazar-space/Balthazar-Keyboard-3) and the Thinkpad over this adapter connect over a USB cable to the Balthazar Unifying board.

 https://github.com/balthazar-space/Unifying-PCB